RexWangSida/CodeBee/PoC/grammar/proof_communication.md

 'binop' or 'unop' node which has children for the arguments and the operation itself.
 Nodes that do not take any children are called 'literal's because they define themselves.
 Identifiers, numbers, strings, booleans and operators are all considered literals.
-Below is a AST breakdown of the fibonnaci function:
+Below is a AST breakdown of the fibonacci function:

 ```
 program node